exercism/v3/languages/elixir/exercises/concept/bitstrings/.docs/introduction.md

 In Elixir, binary data is referred to as the bitstring type.
 The binary data*type* (not to be confused with binary data in general) is a specific form of a bitstring, which we will discuss in a later exercise.

 Bitstring literals are defined using the bitstring special form `<<>>`.
-When defining a bitstring literal, you must also specify how many bits the value will take up using the `::` type declaration operator.
+When defining a bitstring literal, it is defined in segments.
+Each segment has a value and type, separated by the `::` operator.
+The type specifies how many bits will be used to encode the value.
+If the value of the segment overflows the capacity of the segment's type, it will be truncated from the left.

 ```elixir
 # This defines a bitstring with three segments of a single bit each